DEFRA/ffc-demo-apply/README.md

 `MESSAGE_QUEUE_HOST`, `MESSAGE_QUEUE_PASSWORD`, `MESSAGE_QUEUE_USER`.
 `CALCULATION_QUEUE_ADDRESS`, `CLAIM_QUEUE_ADDRESS` & `SCHEDULE_QUEUE_ADDRESS`
-must be set to valid, developer specific queues that are available on ASB e.g. for the claim queue that would be `ffc-demo-claim-<initials>` where `<initials>` are the initials of the developer.
+must be set to valid, developer specific queues that are available on ASB e.g. for the claim queue that would be `ffc-demo-apply-<initials>` where `<initials>` are the initials of the developer.

 ## Running the application